Data presented here may not be the most recent available

 Estonia, on the east of the Baltic Sea, lies on the level northwestern part of the East European platform with an average elevation of just 50 m.
 The coastline comprises numerous bays, straits, inlets and islands.

 The shale oil industry is expensive and environmentally damaging.
 It relied on subsidy in the Soviet occupation.
 In the early 21st Century new investment and technology improved the economics and the industry expanded.
-Shales currently produce 85% of Estonia’s electricity.
-Lower oil prices and environmental activism probably points to future decline, especially as Estonia grows its LNG imports.
+Environmental activism probably points to future decline, especially as Estonia grows its LNG imports.

 ESTONIA